Realize your dream of homeownership with Habitat for Humanity Greater Boston.

 Habitat for Humanity Greater Boston is not currently accepting applications for our affordable homeownership program.
 At this time, we do not know when the next application process will occur.
 Please continue to visit this website page for updated information.
 To be notified once applications are available, click here.

-If you have any questions about our homeownership program, please email: email@example.com.
+If you have any questions about our homeownership program, scroll down to the FAQ section.
+If you still need help, please email: email@example.com.

 Your application will be evaluated based on three main areas: